tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Why would companies create SDKs when Python provides users with the requests library?

-  * **Answer:** By creating SDKs, companies allow users to interact with their APIs in a more powerful way.
+  * **Answer:** By creating SDKs, companies allow users to interact with their APIs more effectively.
 The requests library only supports so many functions (GET, POST, etc.).
-However, by providing users with an SDK, companies can give users access to in-house built attributes and functions that can provide more value than the functions in the requests library.
+However, by providing users with an SDK, companies can give users access to in-house built attributes and functions that can offer more value than the functions in the requests library.

-  * **Answer:** When writing a Python script, using a Python SDK can often be cleaner and easier to understand and integrate in one's code.
+  * **Answer:** When writing a Python script, using a Python SDK can often be cleaner and easier to understand and integrate into one's code.
 SDKs allow developers to use syntax and language features that often simplify and clean up code.
 A decent example of this is evidenced when comparing the URL request to Quandl with the `quandl.get("AAPL")` function.
 Both will extract historical stock; however, the `quandl.get` function is easier to use and looks cleaner.

 * Because SDKs provide out-of-the-box functions that can be used with the API, developers do not have to worry about reinventing the wheel.
 What is an example of a function or operation a FinTech SDK might provide?